Energy Labelling

 Germany Updates Label Templates for Electric and Fuel Cell Passenger Cars

-Germany has updated energy consumption label templates for electric and fuel-cell passenger cars, effective March 6, 2026.
-Manufacturers must align showroom disclosures with new standardized formats for energy costs and CO2 pricing to ensure consumer transparency and regulatory compliance.
+Germany has mandated updated energy consumption and CO2 emission label templates for electric and fuel-cell passenger cars, effective March 6, 2026.
+Manufacturers must immediately update showroom disclosures to reflect standardized energy costs and long-term CO2 pricing projections to maintain market compliance.

 Norway Confirms EU Testing Facility for Ecodesign and Energy Labelling Is EEA-Relevant